bkoelman/DogAgilityCompetitionManagement/doc/CIRCE Interface Specification.md

 **Version**

-The Version parameter type is used for exchanging version numbers in the form X.Y.Z where elements X, Y, and Z are whole numbers in range 0 - 999 (inclusive).
+The Version parameter type is used for exchanging version numbers in the form X.Y.Z where elements X, Y, and Z are whole numbers in the range 0 - 999 (inclusive).
 This means that besides the values 48 to 57 (digits 0 to 9) also value 46 ('.') is allowed.

 - Example: Version parameter